 - Sound damping to eliminate echoes from hard surfaces and from neighboring salespeople if in an office environment.

-Salespeople should be more productive working from home as they don't have to leave their workstation to make calls in a small office or booth to avoid the boiler-room buzz of neighboring salespeople.
+Salespeople should be more productive working from home as they don't have to leave their workstation to make calls in a small office or sound booth to avoid the boiler-room buzz of neighboring salespeople.

 Family members make appearances from time to time in WFH Zoom calls as does the family cat for a smooch, or the dog with intrusive barking, but with zero commuting to an office and zero travel to in-person calls, it is perfectly reasonable to expect improved productivity.